Mulekwa28/ts-mui-nextjs-starter/content/pages/index.md

           of all sizes.
 Whether you’re launching your first website or managing a high-traffic platform, our hosting services provide the foundation for your online success.

-          Our hosting packages include fast-loading speeds, 99.9% uptime, and robust security measures to keep your website running smoothly and protected against threats.
-With features like one-click app installations, seamless scalability, and 24/7 technical support, we ensure your online presence remains strong and uninterrupted.
+          <p>Our hosting packages include fast-loading speeds, 99.9% uptime, and robust security measures to keep your website running
+          smoothly and protected against threats.
+With features like one-click app installations, seamless scalability, and 24/7 technical support, we ensure your online presence remains strong and uninterrupted.</p>
         actions:
           - type: Button
             label: Get services